albill/albill.github.com/_posts/2006-12-07-possession-is-nine-tenths.markdown

 ---
+author: admin
+date: '2006-12-07 01:18:14'
 layout: post
+slug: possession-is-nine-tenths
+status: publish
 title: Possession is Nine Tenths
-published: true
-meta:
-  ljID: "2321"
-tags:
+wordpress_id: '1474'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 I went to the hospital today and picked up the keys to the house.